c0dejump/HawkScan/README.md

  - [x] Auto or personal output of scan (scan.txt)
  - [x] Check Github
  - [x] Recursif dir/file
+ - [x] Scan with an authenfication cookie
+ - [x] Option --profil to pass profil page during the scan

 # TODO
  - [ ] Testing website paramaters (attack, so no passive scan) / IA to detect vulns ?